-Figure 1: Larval Averages during NatularTM G30 Evaluation DISCUSSION NatularTM G30 once again showed viability as a pre-hatch option for early season mosquito species.
-All treatment experienced sites consistently depressed levels of mosquito larvae, primarily in mammal biting species such as Ochlerotatus abserratus and Ochlerotatus excrucians.
-At the same experienced time. untreated sites relatively consistent levels of mosquito larvae, with advancing development stages towards adult emergence.
-This sixth evaluation of NatularTM G30 reinforced the potential of this product as a viable pre-hatch option against spring mosquito larvae in woodland pools.
-It is anticipated that CMMCP will begin integrating NatularTM G30 into the spring larvicide program for the 2021 season.
-As a pre-hatch alternative to traditional bacterial larvicides, the use of NatularTM G30 will expand the larvicide season for CMMCP field technicians, reducing adult mosquitoes and the need for adulticide operations.
-ACKNOWELDGEMENTS The author would like thank those CMMCP staff members who helped identify, treat and monitor the sites used in this project.
-REFERENCES Andreadis TG, Thomas MC, Shepard JJ.
-2005.
-Identification guide to the mosquitoes of Connecticut.
-Bulletin of the Connecticut Agricultural Experiment Station 966:1-173.
-CMMCP [Central Massachusetts Mosquito Control Project].
-2020.
-Spinosad (Saccharopolyspora spinosa) [Internet].
-Available from the Central Massachusetts Mosquito Control Project, Northborough, MA [accessed December 14, 2020]. https://www.cmmcp.org/pesticideinformation/pages/spinosadsaccharopolyspora-spinosa Extension Toxicology Network.
-1996.
-Methoxychlor.
-Extoxnet.
-Available from: http://extoxnet.orst.edu/pips/methox yc.htm
+NatularTM G30 once again showed viability as a pre-hatch option for early season mosquito species.
+All treatment experienced sites consistently depressed levels of mosquito larvae, primarily in mammal biting species such Ochlerotatus abserratus as and Ochlerotatus excrucians.
+At the same time, the untreated site experienced relatively high levels of mosquito larvae, eventually advancing towards adult emergence.
+The lack of larvae at the final observations was likely due to some adult emergence.
+This seventh evaluation of NatularTM G30 reinforced the potential of this product as a viable pre-hatch option against spring mosquito larvae in woodland pools.
+This vear CMMCP began integrating NatularTM G30 into the spring larvicide program and that should continue further into the 2022 season.
+As a pre-hatch alternative to traditional bacterial larvicides, the use of NatularTM G30 expands the larvicide season for CMMCP field technicians, reducing adult mosquitoes and the need for adulticide operations.